 Since the first Telethon on Channel 7 on November 29 1968, Telethon has raised over $268 million and provided much needed financial assistance to a significant number of charitable organisations, children's hospitals & research/medical facilities in Western Australia.

 WIRF received their first grant from Telethon 40 years ago to purchase a new piece of technology called ‘a computer’ which was shipped in parts from Germany.
 Since this time the Channel 7 Telethon Trust has been an avid supporter of WIRF and our work.

 Last year WIRF was honoured to receive funding support for several research projects from the Channel 7 Telethon Trust.
-These studies focussed on improving the health and outcomes of WA neonates and infants from pregnancy to childhood.
+These studies focussed on improving the health and outcomes of WA women, mothers and their babies.